-If you're self-employed, you can deduct travel expenses on Form 1040, Schedule C, Profit or Loss From Business (Sole Proprietorship) (PDF) or Form 1040, Schedule C-EZ, Net Profit From Business (Sole Proprietorship) (PDF), or if you're a farmer, on Form 1040, Schedule F, Profit or Loss From Farming (PDF).
+If you're self-employed, you can deduct travel expenses on Schedule C (Form 1040 or 1040-SR), Profit or Loss From Business (Sole Proprietorship) (PDF), or if you're a farmer, on Schedule F (Form 1040 or 1040-SR), Profit or Loss From Farming (PDF).

 If you're a member of the National Guard or military reserve, you may be able to claim a deduction for unreimbursed travel expenses paid in connection with the performance of services as a reservist that reduces your adjusted gross income.
 This travel must be overnight and more than 100 miles from your home.
 Expenses must be ordinary and necessary.
 This deduction is limited to the regular federal per diem rate (for lodging, meals, and incidental expenses) and the standard mileage rate (for car expenses) plus any parking fees, ferry fees, and tolls.
-Claim these expenses on Form 2106 (PDF) and line 24 of Form 1040, Schedule 1 (PDF) and carry them to the appropriate line on Form 1040 as an adjustment to income.
+Claim these expenses on Form 2106, Employee Business Expenses (PDF) and report them on Form 1040 or Form 1040-SR as an adjustment to income.

 Good records are essential.
 Refer to Topic No. 305 for information on recordkeeping.
 For more information on these and other travel expenses, refer to Publication 463, Travel, Entertainment, Gift, and Car Expenses.